 Herbal tea: Which is the brew for you?

 Despite the UK’s burgeoning coffee culture and our fondness for flat whites, we remain a nation of tea drinkers.
 About 84 per cent of Britons consume tea or a herbal infusion every day.
 Increasingly it is not just the taste of tea that appeals, but the health benefits.
-A new study has shown that herbal teas have nutritional benefits: drinking peppermint tea can improve the memory and camomile has been proven to help us to relax.
+More and more people are beginning to look at natural medicines, such as the products from this CBD shop, as a solution to their ill health.
+A new study has shown that herbal teas have nutritional benefits: drinking peppermint tea can improve memory and camomile has been proven to help us to relax.

 “Most herbal teas have tremendous benefits if you drink them often enough,” says the nutritional therapist Shona Wilkinson.
 “The key thing is to drink them regularly.”